-The Corporation maintains a 403(b) plan whereby eligible employees may elect to defer contributions from their salary up to the limits established by the Internal Revenue Code.
+The Corporation maintains a 403(b) plan whereby eligible employees may elect to defer contributions of their salary up to the limits established under the Internal Revenue Code.
 The Corporation will contribute up to 10% of an employee's annual compensation.
 Employees are vested in the Corporation matching contribution after 18 months of employment.
-The Corporation's cost for the years ended December 31, 2018 and December 31, 2017 totaled \$58,247 and \$56,540, respectively.
+The Corporation's cost for the years ended December 31, 2019 and December 31, 2018 totaled \$56,785 and \$58,247, respectively.
 These costs are included in payroll taxes and employees benefits in the statement of functional expenses.

-Note 7 -- Commitments
+Note 7 - Commitments